Vaginal Bleeding (cont.)

 - Find a local Obstetrician-Gynecologist in your town

-What conditions cause abnormal vaginal bleeding in women who are NOT ovulating regularly or vaginal bleeding after menopause?
+What conditions cause vaginal bleeding after menopause or abnormal vaginal bleeding in women who are not ovulating regularly?

 Many conditions can interfere with the proper function of female hormones that are necessary for ovulation.
 For example, many conditions or circumstances may cause oligomenorrhea (reduction in the number of menstrual periods and/or amount of flow than usual) such as: